Countless Music ExperiencesClick on the icons to visit the performer’s music sample libraries

 Duke Otherwise is a playful wordsmith, a spirited performer, a skilled guitarist, and a captivating tap dancer.
 Using his distinct baritone, he sings hilarious and imaginative songs that all ages delight in together.
 Duke’s energetic live show is filled with improvisation, audience participation, dancing, and outrageous fun!

 Everyday Lights is a group of Salina-based musicians with a love for folk and jazz rhythms.
 Their unique instrumentation and improvised harmony give them a fresh, creative sound that is best realized in their original music.
-Their ability to combine a variety of musical styles including folk, country, rock, and bluegrass keeps the audience guessing and looking forward to the next
+Their ability to combine a variety of musical styles including folk, country, rock, and bluegrass keeps the audience guessing and looking forward to the next song.

 Dennis Porter is sure to keep crowds laughing as he engages Festival fans young and old in a host of entertaining games and activities.
 Teaching, playing, and having lots of fun is what these shows are all about.
 Come give it a try!